MelonKony/millmint/content/utopia/society/state/finance.md

 The colloquial turn-of-phrase for the domestic Vekllei economy is "functionally moneyless," but the actual mechanisms of the internal Vekllei market is considerably more complex.
 While the average Vekllei person is insulated from money and money-management, their Commonwealth is a major entrepôt[^1] and has a reputation as an "Atlantic Middleman."
 Vekllei's facilitation of frictionless free trade, large foreign-exchange reserves and received foreign direct investments have resulted in decades of consistent economic growth, and has cemented its reputation as a financial hub between Europe and the Americas.

 Vekllei's history as a trade hub contributes significantly to its perceived neutrality and its reputation as a meeting place for politics and business, and regularly hosts diplomatic missions as a neutral site.
 It maintains its moneyless primary economy by effectively isolating its primary ([domestic](#domestic-markets)) and secondary ([international](#international-markets)) markets, which are the reason for its [twin currencies](#currency) and its unusual hybrid market system.
-Because the Vekllei state manages all money as a function of its moneylessness, the international market and foreign trade is strongly characterised by dirigisme.
+Because the Vekllei state manages all money as a function of its moneylessness, the international market and foreign trade is strongly characterised by dirigism and fundamentally beholden to the economic management of the [Ministry of Commerce](/cosmosol/).

 ## Markets